jupidity/inverse-kinematics/README.md

 # Inverse Kinematics
 ---

  The inverse kinematics problem is the opposite: given an end effector location and orientation, what are the joint settings that give that location and orientation?
 While analytic methods exist, the suggested method is to find a particular solution for the application in question that requires you to solve a series of equations given by the layout of actuators and bounded by their ranges.
-For the kuka arm, there are 6 rotary joints.
+For the Kuka arm, there are 6 rotary joints.
 Since we have a gripper arm with a spherical wrist joint, we can decouple the translation and rotation steps into two separate problems.

 A decoupled `RRR` - `RRR` robotic arm can be thought of as comprised of two separate components: a `RRR` robotic arm the controls the `x`,`y`,`z` position of the wrist center, and a `RRR` spherical wrist that controls the orientation of the end effector in relation to the wrist center.